AhmedHessuin/Fashon_detection/README.md

 3. Data Handling
 4. Model
 5. Model Details
+6. the Model Accuracy and Metric
+7. Discussion
 # Instalation
 first thing you need to do is install the requriments
 ```